Self-Published | 2015

 So, I should preface this by saying this is not the kind of book I typically read.
 It’s billed as some kind of thriller, but it’s not.
-That’s a straight up lie.
+That’s a straight-up lie.
 I would categorize this as a drama with a dark setting.
 But there are no twists or thrills or surprises or mystery or action.
-It very much follows a then this happened, then this happened, then this happened storytelling technique that feels decidedly amateur.
+It very much follows a then this happened, then this happened, then this happened storytelling format that feels decidedly amateur.
 Truth be told, nothing really happens in this book.
-There doesn’t seem to be a point to the plot, which is in large part, just therapy sessions of Starks being an asshat.
+There doesn’t seem to be a point to the plot which is, in large part, just therapy sessions of Starks being a sexist fucking asshat.

 I would say the writing style was missing the key parts of basic story structure that make reading feel like an experience and less like a chore.

 Perhaps if the emotional elements of the novel had been stronger I wouldn’t have felt as though I was labouring through this.
-But the emotional elements rested on Stark’s shoulders, and he is the most god-awful character I’ve read since the last book I’ve read – The Last Mrs. Parrish.
+But the emotional elements rested on Stark’s shoulders, and he is the most god-awful character I’ve read since the last book I’ve read.

 Listen, here’s the rule: no one wants to read a lead character that just fucking sucks the whole time.
 But I’m honestly not sure the author even knows this lead character fucking sucks.

-I’m not saying they can’t be evil or bad.
+I’m not saying a lead can’t be evil or bad.
 Anti-heroes are some of my favourite characters.
 Walter White, for instance.
-Fucking Dexter, dudes!
+Fucking Dexter, my dudes!
 Characters can be on the evil spectrum and still be likeable.
 But they have to have redeeming qualities.
 That could be nothing more than an asshole who is super funny.
 But there has to be something there.